3M Peltor X5A Over-the-Head Earmuffs (NRR 31 dB) · โ˜… 4.7 Editor's Choice High NRR Check price on Amazon →

 Country of originMade in Sweden per 3M label

-Should you buy the 3M Peltor X5A Over-the-Head Earmuffs (NRR 31 dB)?
+3M Peltor X5A Over-the-Head Earmuffs (NRR 31 dB) FAQs

-Is the X5A worth $25 in 2026?+
+Is the X5A worth the price in 2026?

 For high-noise environments where the NRR 27 of the X4A or lower-tier muffs is insufficient, yes.
 The 31 dB attenuation is the strongest passive rating 3M sells, and the cushion comfort is good enough for full-shift wear.
 For moderate noise exposure (lawn maintenance, casual range), the X4A or a 24 NRR muff is sufficient and cheaper.

-X5A vs Howard Leight Impact Sport: passive vs active?+
+X5A vs Howard Leight Impact Sport: passive vs active?

 Different jobs.
 The X5A is a passive muff with high attenuation but no electronic sound pass-through.
 The Impact Sport is an active muff that allows safe sounds (conversation, range commands) through while compressing dangerous noise.
 For pure noise reduction, X5A is the stronger choice.
 For situational awareness, the active muff wins.

-Can I mount the X5A to a hard hat?+
+Can I mount the X5A to a hard hat?

 The X5A over-the-head version does not directly mount to a hard hat.
 3M sells the X5P3E cap-mount variant that slots into universal hat slots on hats like the [MSA V-Gard](/reviews/msa-v-gard-hard-hat).
 The cap-mount version trades a few dB of NRR for the helmet compatibility, which is the standard tradeoff in the category.

-How often should I replace the cushions?+
+How often should I replace the cushions?

 3M recommends cushion replacement every 6 to 8 months for full-time users, or whenever the cushion seal becomes hard, cracked, or visibly compromised.
 The HY3 hygiene kit replaces both the cushion and the foam insert and is the standard maintenance item for the X-series muffs.

-๐Ÿ“… Update log
+Update log